Wendy Williams’ Guardianship Explained by a Probate Lawyer

 In a video posted to Instagram in March, Williams claims that her former doctor sent her medical information to Schiller, her former Wells Fargo financial adviser, who then used that information to justify locking her out of her accounts.

-There is also the possibility that the bank noticed red flags in Williams’ finances, which led it to believe she was either a victim of financial exploitation or was at risk of being financially exploited.
-Financial exploitation can include undue influence, which entails excessive pressure being applied on a vulnerable person to convince them to carry out the influencer’s desires.
+There is also the possibility that the bank noticed red flags in Williams’ finances, which led the financial institution to believe she was either a victim of financial exploitation or was at risk of being financially exploited.
+Financial exploitation can take the form of undue influence, which is excessive pressure being applied on a vulnerable person to convince them to carry out the influencer’s desires.

 Is Wendy Williams’ Financial Guardianship Genuinely Needed?